ibm-cloud-docs/vmwaresolutions/vmonic/trbl_timeout_vc_console.md

   years:  2016, 2017

-lastupdated: "2017-06-29"
+lastupdated: "2017-07-13"

 ---

 # Timeout reached while connecting to the VMware vSphere Web Client

 ## Problem
-When you try to connect to the vSphere Web Client, you might get a timeout error.
+When you try to connect to the vSphere Web Client, you might get the following timeout error:

-The following error might be displayed:

 `The server at <IP_address> is taking too long to respond.`